herconaryangga15/herconaryangga15/README.md

 - 👋 Hi, I’m @herconaryangga15
 - 👀 I’m interested in drawing, and in github cases, I'm interested in coding stuffs and hacks such as photoshop on linux and script stuffs
-- 🌱 I’m currently learning arch based linux
+- 🌱 I’m currently learning nothing XD
 - 📫 How to reach me?
 Here! my LinkTree: https://linktr.ee/herconaryangga.art